dharmesh-tukadiya/hyva-widgets/README.md

 ---

-Thank you for using the Dynamic Google reCAPTCHA module for Magento 2.
+Thank you for using the Magento 2 Hyvä Themes Custom Widget module for Magento 2.
 If you find it useful, consider starring the [GitHub repository](https://github.com/dharmesh-tukadiya/hyva-widgets) to show your support!